 Salt has been demonized for many years now for being a leading cause of heart disease, high blood pressure and more.
-But is that actually true.
+But is that actually not true.

 A hard look at the research finds that this was based on faulty science (much like myths surrounding cholesterol and calories).

 Blood pressure actually drops with higher salt intake.
 In fact, the former president of the American Society of Hypertension, Michael Aldarman, was quoted saying, “The more salt you eat, the less likely you are to die.”

 A study reported in the JAMA, had 3681 people with normal blood pressure and without heart problems measuring their salt intake.
 Those with the highest levels of sodium in their urine were more than four times less likely to die from heart disease than those with the lowest levels.